AMS 2026

 As well as forging ahead in RF components, the company is also continuing to build its own satellite, the HummingSat.

 The HummingSat is being released at a time of global uncertainty.
-Many countries are looking to develop their own capabilities in satellites, secure communications, spy sattelites and general intelligence gathering.
-With the US´s fickle stance and threats to allies, many nations around the world are coming to the conclusion that they can no longer depend on the US in any way, shape, or form.
-And all of a sudden, everyone will figure out that everyone needs their own eyes in the sky.
+Many countries are looking to develop their own capabilities in secure communications, regular satellites and spy satellites, and general intelligence gathering.
+With the US’s fickle stance and threats to allies, many nations around the world are coming to the conclusion that they can no longer depend on the US in any way, shape, or form.
+All of a sudden, they will figure out that everyone needs their own eyes in the sky.
 And in that kind of world, being Swiss is a real asset.

-In the second half of last year, SwissTo12 already raised money privately, and raised 25 million Swiss Francs in 2023 and 18 million in 2019.
-The current €73 is aimed squarely at producing more HummingSat´s at scale to satisfy demand which the company aims to launch in 2027.
-Additionally, the company will invest more in R&D and into improved phased array capabilities.
+In the second half of last year, SWISSto12 already raised money privately, and raised CHF25 million in 2023, and 18 million in 2019.
+The current €73 million is aimed squarely at producing more HummingSats at scale to satisfy demand, and the company aims to launch in 2027.
+Additionally, they will invest more into R&D and improved phased array capabilities.
 This will be an important part of communicating with HummingSat and securing communications generally.

 SWISSto12 uses MetalFabG2 metal 3D printers from Additive Industries to make RF components like this X GEO multibeam cluster.
 Image courtesy of SWISSto12.

-The funding comes through the Advanced Research in Telecommunications Systems (ARTES) HummingSat Partnership Project and comes from Switzerland, Germany, Austria, Sweden, Norway & Canada.
-Notably, Canada is a Five Eyes partner, among the US´s closest intelligence allies.
-Recently, NATO countries have restricted intelligence sharing with the US in light of the US´s threats against Denmark.
+The funding comes via the Advanced Research in Telecommunications Systems (ARTES) HummingSat Partnership Project, from Switzerland, Germany, Austria, Sweden, Norway, and Canada.
+Notably, Canada is a Five Eyes partner, among the US’s closest intelligence allies.
+Recently, NATO countries have restricted intelligence sharing with the US in light of the administration’s threats against Denmark.
 France has replaced the US as the main source of intelligence for Ukraine as well.
-France is home to Eutelsat and to Arianespace and Thales, as well as Safran.
-It’s currently the only country in the world that could develop a full satellite intelligence capability on its own, and the only country with an ecosystem of firms generating commercial revenue to support further satellite development.
+France is home to Eutelsat, Arianespace, Thales, and Safran.
+It’s currently the only country in the world that could develop a full satellite intelligence capability on its own, and the only one with an ecosystem of firms generating commercial revenue to support further satellite development.
 Russia has a now-limited capability but no real market anymore, while the US generally dominates the business, and China is trying to develop its own capability at breakneck speed.
 India is developing its own offering, but its notable pro-Russia stance makes this problematic.

-SwissTo12´s use of Additive in RF and components generally also means that this particular bus is more like a scooter.
-Smaller, cheaper, cheaper to launch, faster to deploy at scale, this is a satellite optimized for commercial launch at scale.
+SWISSto12’s use of additive in RF and satellite components generally also means that this particular bus is more like a scooter.
+Smaller, cheaper to produce and launch, and faster to deploy, this is a satellite optimized for commercial launch at scale.

 ESA Director of Connectivity and Secure Communications Laurent Jaffart said,